ALEX PECK MEDICAL AND SURGICAL ANTIQUES ARCHIVES

 hearing aid, London dome with box, alone.jpg (59907 bytes)

-A c.1900 London dome hearing aid with original box.
+A c.1900 antique London dome hearing aid with original box.
 This antique hearing aid is made of brass which has been given a black lacquer finish.

 _________________________________________